 In a blue moon combines dream-like images of nude women with close-up and abstracted images of flowers.
 The narrative of this photo-novella is the transition into adulthood.
 The effect of this book is that something that has so much potential to be lame – pictures of girls, pictures of flowers, girls and flowers and girls with flowers in their hair – actually comes across as being quite profound and unashamedly beautiful.
 Nell Dorr photographed with a Rollei camera only ever using available natural light.
 The simplicity of her approach did not necessarily mean simplicity in the results that she achieved.
 Her imagery is filled with amazing abstract constructions and her portraits have an almost primal quality.
 Her photographs are the autobiographical work of a strong and sensitive woman who created an internal place where beauty and truth could still flourish. [quoted from an article by Matthew Carson (Head Librarian & Archivist at the International Center of Photography) on Monsters & Madonnas]

-I do not own these photographs (unless indicated otherwise), I just share images that somehow haunt me.
+we do not own these photographs (unless indicated otherwise), we just share images that somehow haunt us.

 Please, if you share them do not remove credits or/and sources.